MCZbrozek/HTML-and-CSS-PreWork/README.md

 # Fullstack Basics:
+Fullstack Basics:
-Fullstack Basics: HTML and CSS
+- HTML and CSS
+- Variables and Types
+- Conditionals and Functions
+- API's Objects and Interfaces